M a C I I I

 Mane’s more positive tautoko then (7 art gallery applications over nearly 4 years) was purposefully directed away from the book and the academic area of my work and towards the idea of getting me back into curating.
 While spasmodic the encouragement (unique at the time) to seek other employment was appreciated.
 His tone reads as helpful, generally buoyant (he could be personally critical as well) and persistent (Don’t forget that a directorship of a humbler regional gallery or museum can be a stepping stone to bigger and better things, 25 November 2009.
 This latest message from Museums Aotearoa has prompted me to enquire if you are on their mailing list.
 Jobs are coming up all the time and it’s always possible that some of them might take your fancy’, 3 February 2010).

 The beginning of this support being offered was around the same time I was being given the boot and he was about to join the University of Auckland staff (this phase related to the end of his time as Director of Art at Te Papa, 2004-2009 and the beginning of his tenure as Director, Elam School of Fine Arts, UoA, 2009-2012).
 A pōwhiri signalled Mane’s triumphal arrival on UoA’s Waipapa mārae accompanied by colleagues and support staff from Te Papa Tongarewa.
-It drew me uneasily back to hongi departmental members who, just weeks prior, had forced me to sit in an abandoned, run down office separate and opposite the brand new Art History Department site, despite my full reinstatement (NZH 30 April 2008), while further legal action was planned.
+It drew me uneasily back to hongi departmental members who, just weeks prior, had forced me to sit in an abandoned, run down office separate and opposite the brand new Art History Department site, despite my full reinstatement (NZH 30 April 2008), while further legal action by the local tertiary institution was planned.

 26 April 2009 Tena korua, e nga whanaunga I very much appreciated your presence at the powhiri on Monday despite the discomfort this may have caused you.
 I gather that I acknowledged you twice in my peroration...Once I have settled down at Elam I’d very much like to catch up with you.
 I hope things are working out for you and that the really rough patch is well and truly behind you.
 Professor Jonathan Mane-Wheoki, Director, Elam School of Fine Arts,UoA